Emerald Coast - Cote d'Emeraude - Brittany

 The name Côte d'Emeraude is fairly recent.

-IEugène Herpin, a well-known local historian and socialite, indeed invented it in the early 20th century.
+Eugène Herpin, a local historian and socialite, invented it in the early 20th century.

 Until then, the wild jagged coastline was known as Clos-Poulet.